M36 tank destroyer: Korean War

-The M36 was treated as a tank by the Republic of Korea Army despite technically being considered a self-propelled gun.
-The South Korean military, which faced the war without having a single tank, pushed for the creation of an armored unit and acquired the first six M36s for training in late October 1950.
-During the war, the South Korean Army had about 200 M36s and operated 9 tank companies.
+The M36 was classified as a tank by the Republic of Korea Army despite being a self-propelled gun.
+The South Korean army, which began the war without having a single tank, pushed for the creation of an armored unit and acquired the first six M36s for training in late October 1950.
+During the war, the South Korean Army received about 200 M36/M36B2s from the US, and operated 9 tank companies.
 Each company was assigned to the frontline infantry division, and each tank platoon, consisting of five M36s, was attached to an infantry regiment for fire support missions.
+South Korean M36s retained the lastest updates such as the M3A1 main gun and turret top armor.
+These Korean War GMCs also installed machine gun ball mount for the assistant driver to fight against infantry.
 The M36 played a powerful role by direct firing at the enemy's position during the battle for high ground.
-Since it was operated by Koreans, command and communication between infantry and armored units were smooth, and it had a significant effect on boosting the morale.
+Since it was operated by Koreans, command and communication between infantry and armored units were smooth, and it had a significant effect on boosting morale.